JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 2. Delete a Song in the Queue of the User's joined JamSession
+#### 2. Delete a song in the queue of the JamSession joined by the user

 ***Description***

-Delete a Song in the Current Queue of the User's joined JamSession.
-Only songs wich are currently in the Queue can be deleted.
-This deletes all existing Votes for the Song but does not prevent a new Vote for the same Song.
+Delete a song in the queue of the JamSession joined by the user.
+Only songs which are currently in the queue can be deleted.
+This deletes all existing votes for a song, but does not prevent a new vote for that song.

-Requires the User to be Host of a JamSession.
+Requires the user to be the host of the JamSession.

 ***Endpoint:***